oresat/oresat-linux/docs/general_design/boot_process.rst

 - Systemd starts up.
 - If DKMS is installed, DKMS loads any external kernel modules.
 - Systemd starts the card's OLAF app.
-- CAN bus is relase by the kernel.
+- CAN bus is release by the kernel.
 OLAF configures the CAN bus and starts sending out CANopen heartbeats.
 - PRUs are available (if configured in device tree).